Prajnaparamita - She is Perfection of Wisdom

 Prajnaparamita’s motherhood devolves upon her role as the source of the wisdom that generates Buddhas.
 Therefore, she is celebrated as the ultimate teacher – the beacon, torch, and instructor of those who seek liberating insight.
 She reveals the world as it is, the end goal of all religious instruction.
 Thus she is the teacher of teachers, the guide of the Buddhas and bodhisattvas as they lead others.
 She is the ‘inexhaustible storehouse’ of truth that is given voice by all Buddhas of the past, present, and future.
 When Buddhas teach, Prajnaparamita is the source and content of their teachings.
 As the fount of all truth, it is she who sets in motion the wheel of Dharma.

-Thus a Buddha may teach for the duration of a single lifetime, or even in myriad worlds and aeons, but the teachings of mother Prajnaparamita flow for all eternity.
+Thus a Buddha may teach for the duration of a single lifetime, or even in myriad worlds and aeons, but the teachings of the Great Mother: Prajnaparamita flow for all eternity.
 Because she is eternal, the Buddhas and bodhisattvas will always have guidance and assistance.
 This is why, even in the absence of a human teacher, or in a world or era not graced by the presence of Buddhism, a questing spirit may discover the truth and reveal the path to freedom anew.